cesniti/ris_public_files/README.md

 			├── vtt								# Group definition / mandate / Standard editions
 			├── vtt download area  				# VTT DOCUMENTATION
 			└── reference data
 		├── docs
 			├── File								# All the files are stored in this folder for download └── Image								# All image stored in this folder are related to the previous website ├── css										# Presentation files
 		├── images									# Images related to template
 		└── scripts									# Script related to template

-The previous folder architecture is the following the tree :
+The previous permalinks architecture is the following the tree :

 	.
 	├── background							# Background information on EU